w3f/polkadot-wiki/docs/general/polkadotjs-ui.md

 Staking menu you can access:

 - The **Overview** tab showing active or waiting validators.
-- The **Accounts** tab (visible only if you added an account) showing accounts that are currently used for staking
-  ([**stash and staking proxy**](../learn/learn-staking.md#stash-account-and-staking-proxy)), bonded amount, and nominations.
+- The **Accounts** tab (visible only if you added an account) showing accounts that are used for staking ([**stash and staking proxy**](../learn/learn-staking.md#stash-account-and-staking-proxy)), bonded amount, and nominations.
 In this tab, you can do staking-related transactions such as bonding more funds or changing nominations.
 If you have